tbyerly/agility2018-dhd/docs/class3/module2/lab5.rst

 Task 1 – Create Protection Profile for Dos Behavioral Object
 ------------------------------------------------------

 - In the BIG-IP Configuration Utility, open the **DoS Configuration >> Protection Profiles** page and click the **Create** button.

-- Name the profile dos_behavioral and **select** the HTTP Families. *Click the HTTP Vector page to configure.
+- Name the profile dos_behavioral and **select** the "HTTP Families". **Click** the HTTP Vector page to configure.
 Click "Behavioral Bad Actor".
 The Fly Out opens and unselect "Bad Actor Detection".

-- **Click** The "HTTP Group Configuration" Place the "Operation Mode" into Blocking and the "Behavioral Base Attributes" into Standard Mitigation and Signatue Detection Selected.
+- **Click** The "HTTP Group Configuration"
+-Place the "Operation Mode" into Blocking
+-The "Behavioral Base Attributes" into Standard Mitigation -Signature Detection Selected.

 This places this profile into a behavioral based detection profile.

 Task 2 – Create Protected Object and Launch Attack